preerit/Election_Analysis/README.md

 ### Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 * Diana DeGette won the election with a vote count of 272,892 votes and 73.8% of votes

+---

+## Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+Give at least two examples of how this script can be modified to be used for other elections.
+* The script can be modified by adding more counties in the county list that we use.
+This way, the analysis can be extended to beyond the local elections.
+The list we will be modifying is county_list[]
+* We can also add more candidate names to the candidate name list and extend it to beyond the local elections.
+The list that we will be changing is candidate_options[]